mkudija/BibleGateway-to-Obsidian-Catholic/README.md

 # BibleGateway-to-Obsidian-Catholic

-REPLACEto support Catholic translations of the Bible that include the [Deuterocanonical Books](https://matthewkudija.com/notes/Deuterocanonical-Books.html).
+This is a fork of [selfire1/BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to support Catholic translations of the Bible that include the [Deuterocanonical Books](https://matthewkudija.com/notes/Deuterocanonical-Books.html).

 ### Updates Include
 - `bg2md.rb`: